 The law requires coal operators to try to restore the land to its approximate original shape, but the rock debris generally can’t be securely piled as high or graded as steeply as the original mountaintop.
 There is always too much rock left over, and coal companies dispose of it by building valley fills in hollows, gullies, and streams.
 Between 1991 and 1992, this leveling and filling in of the topography becomes noticeable as the mine expands northward across a stream valley called Stanley Fork (image center).

 The most dramatic valley fill that appears in the series, however, is what appears to be the near-complete filling of Connelly Branch from its source to its mouth at the Mud River between 1996 and 2000.
 Since 2004, the mine has expanded from the Connelly Branch area to the mountaintops north of the Mud River.
 Significant changes are apparent to the ridges and valleys feeding into Berry Branch by 2009.
-The image from 2012 shows apparent green-up of restored lands.
-The image also shows expanded operations in the southwest and northeast.
-Over the 28-year period, the disturbed area grew to more than 10,000 acres (15.6 square miles).
+The images from 2013 and 2015 show some green-up of restored lands.
+The images also show expanded operations in the southwest and northeast.
+Over the 31-year period, the disturbed area grew to more than 10,000 acres (15.6 square miles).

 According to a report from the U.S. Fish and Wildlife Service, nearly 40 percent of the year-round and seasonal streams in the Mud River watershed upstream of and including Connelly Branch had been filled or approved for filling through 1998.
 In 2009, the EPA intervened in the approval of a permit to further expand the Hobet mine into the Berry Branch area, and worked with mine operators to minimize the disturbance and to reduce the number and size of valley fills.
 In 2010, the EPA reported that Hobet 45 mine met the requirements of the Clean Water Act.